canbax/i-vis-graph-visualization/README.md

 node server.js

 User manual
-First you should connect to a neo4j database.
+First you should connect to a neo4j database (this database must have APOC plugin installed).
 Connect with button up left Than you should enter an actor name exaclty as it is like 'Tom Cruise', 'Keanu Reeves', 'Al Pacino' you can view subgraph by entering an actor number you can add nodes to subgraph using right-click>show actors of movie/show movies of person